โ† all work

 A monochrome rulebook

-Pure black, pure white, and the grayscale in between.
-Manrope across the whole system.
-Measurement, clear space, minimum sizes, prohibited uses and background rules, all documented so the brand survives contact with real production deadlines.
+Pure black, pure white, the grayscale between.
+Manrope throughout.
+Measurement, clear space, minimum sizes, prohibited uses and background rules, all 23 pages of it, built to survive real production deadlines.

 Production-ready collateral

-Letterhead, envelopes, business cards and ID, email signatures, shirts and polos, notebooks and pens, plus the on-set pieces that matter to a film crew: clapperboards, megaphones and director chairs.
+Letterhead, envelopes, business cards and crew ID, email signatures, shirts and polos, notebooks and pens, plus the on-set pieces a film crew actually touches: clapperboards, megaphones, director chairs.

 Rolled out across